 - Log in to your Personal Training Dashboard

 - Find the relevant course on the 'Overview' page and click 'Details'

 - On the 'Training details' page, locate the 'Revalidation' section

 - Tick the box that is labelled 'If you DO NOT intend to revalidate this OCQ(AHP) when your revalidation is due, please check the box and click 'Update''

 This will stop the reminder emails and your AHP status for this qualification will be expired on your revalidation due date.

 I have failed my revalidation exam.
 What happens now?

 You have 1 opportunity to retake the exam.
 There is an enforced 1-week study period between the first exam and the retake.
-If during this time your revalidation date has passed you will be suspended by APHA until you pass the exam.
-Whilst suspended you can’t use this OCQ(AHP).
+If, during this time, your revalidation date has passed, you will be suspended until you pass the exam.
+Whilst suspended you must not use this OCQ(AHP).
 If you fail on the second attempt, your status for this qualification will be revoked and you will be required to take and pass the full course to regain your AHP authorisation.
-If you would like feedback from ISVPS before you retake the exam, please contact them via email: firstname.lastname@example.org.
+If you would like feedback from ISVPS before you retake the exam, please contact them via email: email@example.com.

 I was on my maternity leave/outside the UK during my revalidation due date.
 What do I do now?